 Proactive growth is ideal if you have the available resources, otherwise a hybrid of both reactive and proactive growth can also work.

-Failure vs Success
+Failure vs success

 No matter how hard you try, you can never satisfy everyone.
 The only thing that you have control over is your own performance when supporting customers.
 Your goal is to be the best version of yourself!

-Mostly you will be successful caring and solving customer problems, so they can thrive.
-For the rest that aren’t happy, take from it what you can to learn and move on.
+Mostly you will be successful in caring for and solving customer problems, so they can thrive.
+For the rest that aren't happy, take from it what you can to learn and move on.
 Failure is a strong word, and as long as you or someone else is growing, I don't believe failure exists.

 There you have it!
 My five points that you should consider when setting up or improving the customer service of your company.
 This is vital because as you just read, this influences the future of your business.